 If you are experiencing difficulty repaying your loans, please go here – Help with repaying your loans.
 There are forbearance and deferment options, as well as a number of different repayment plans.
 Please contact your loan servicer as soon as you experience difficulty repaying your loans.
 They can help you!
 If your loans go into default, there are serious consequences including a damaged credit history, possible wage garnishment, and more.

 Federal Direct Plus Loan This loan program allows parents of undergraduate students to borrow up to the cost of education less any financial aid.
 The fixed interest rate is capped at 9% and repayment, beginning 30 days after full disbursement of the loan, may extend up to ten years.
-The interest rate on the Plus Loan is 7.59%, effective July 1, 2018.
+The interest rate is set by the federal government annually.
 The Department of Education will deduct an origination from these funds prior to disbursement to the University.

 Again, students are encouraged to research different lenders at www.elmselect.com.
 You are not required to choose one of these lenders; you can choose any lender you wish.
 Please borrow only what you need!